Xiaoyang878/GTAM/README.md

   ```

 # Acknowledgement
-We acknowledge that the part of the code is adapted from MoleculeSDE.
+We acknowledge that the part of the code is adapted from MoleculeSDE and CarbonDesign.
 Thanks to the authors for sharing their code.